MichaelCurrin/dev-cheatsheets/cheatsheets/nosql/redis.md

 As a NoSQL in-memory database with no schema, Redis is faster than SQL databases for IO.

+### Use cases

-Redis is useful for simple data types and structures.
+Redis is useful for simple data types and structures where persistance of data is not a priority.
+Such as:

+- cache (store frequently-accessed data to reduce response time)
 - queue
-- logged in users
+- session storage for authenticated users
+- message brokering for realtime applications
 - counter

-And where persistance of data is not a priority.

 ### Data types

-- Strings (there are no numbers)
+- Strings (there are no numbers) - can store text or binary data.
+Useful for caching info or counters.
-- Lists
+- Lists - good for queues or leaderboards where duplicates are allowed.
-- Sets (unique)
+- Sets - efficient storage for unique items.
-- Sorted sets (where order is important such as leaderboard)
+- Sorted sets - set but with order.
+For where order is important such as leaderboard.
-- Hashes (such as attributes of a user)
+- Hashes - represent objects.
+Attributes can be accessed without retrieving the etire object.
 - Streams

 More advanced: